 Anyone who knows anything about Zoho knows the company offers an impressive software suite to help business owners accomplish everything involved in running their business.
 Therefore, it shouldn’t surprise anyone that Zoho offers an amazing alternative to Google Forms, too.

-Like most of Zoho’s other business tools, Zoho Forms integrates with many other apps your business may use, such as Salesforce, Zapier, Office365, or any of Zoho’s other business tools.
+Like most of Zoho’s other business tools, Zoho Forms integrates with many other apps your business may use, such as Salesforce, Zapier, Office365, and any of Zoho’s other business tools.
+To unlock Zoho’s full power, users can opt for one of the paid subscription packages that start at $10/month for a one-year plan.

 6. Survey Legend